-As well as strength and durability, the purity and maximum level of contamination, both in composition and in leaching, are also relevant.
-In the Netherlands, the Soil Quality Decree sets limits for the composition and leaching of granular materials, designated as 'non-shaped', with respect to chloride, mercury, molybdenum and strontium, for example.
+In the Netherlands, the Soil Quality Decree sets limits for the composition and leaching of granular materials, designated as 'non-shaped', with respect to organic contaminants, anions (chloride, sulfate, bromide and fluoride) and 15 heavy metals.
 If these requirements are not met, the granular material is considered as 'waste', and landfill of these materials is a remaining option.
 The composition and leaching are also leading in selecting the type of applicable landfill, namely for mineral or hazardous waste, and the relevant safety measures as laid down by the Landfill Decree.

-By stabilization, e.g. combining different materials and adding primary binders (quicklime/hemi-hydrate/cement), a granular ('non-shaped') or a shaped product can be obtained for non-hazardous landfill, and sometimes it is even possible that the treated material meets the Soil Quality Decree requirements of a building material.
+By stabilization, e.g. combining different materials and adding primary binders (quicklime/hemi-hydrate/cement), another granular ('non-shaped') material or a shaped product can be obtained for non-hazardous landfill, and sometimes it is even possible that the treated material meets the Soil Quality Decree requirements of a building material.

 Contaminated soil and dredged soil material are interesting 'wastes' that can be combined with primary binders and cementitious by-products (whether or not contaminated).
+Also by-products form municipal solid waste incineration (MSWI) and biomass incineration are a potential source for replacing primary aggregates, filler sand binders in concrete.
 By treatment of these 'wastes', cheaper landfill or even the application as building material becomes feasible.
 This saves the production of primary building materials, as well as the space and costs associated with landfill.
-A few stabilization projects have been carried out in which contaminated soil and dredged spoils have been made into acceptable building materials [17, 20].
-Non-shaped stabilized wastes can be used as road base material, traffic noise barriers, etc. Shaped stabilized wastes may be used as plain (unreinforced) concrete products such as slabs and blocks.
+A few stabilization projects have been carried out in which contaminated soil and dredged spoils have been made into acceptable building materials [17, 21].
+Nonshaped stabilized wastes can be used as road base material, traffic noise barriers, etc. Shaped stabilized wastes may be used as plain (unreinforced) concrete products such as slabs and blocks.